intel-analytics/ipex-llm/docs/mddocs/Overview/KeyFeatures/inference_on_gpu.md

             output_str = tokenizer.decode(output[0], skip_special_tokens=True)
 ```

+> [!NOTE]
-> **Note:** The initial generation of optimized LLMs on Intel GPUs could be slow.
+> The initial generation of optimized LLMs on Intel GPUs could be slow.
 Therefore, it's recommended to perform a **warm-up** run before the actual generation.

+> [!IMPORTANT]
-> **Important:** If you are a Windows user, please also note that for **the first time** that **each model** runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.
+> If you are a Windows user, please also note that for **the first time** that **each model** runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.